hmazhar/hamelot.io/posts/openmp_memory_benchmark.md

 This code takes 4 float4 values, adds them together and then stores them.
-This results in 4*3 load and store operations each with 4 floats each flaot being 4 bytes (192 bytes total).
+This results in 4*3 load and store operations each with 4 floats each float being 4 bytes (192 bytes total).

 ####Allocating memory:

-Even with the flaot4 aligned to 16 bytes, to absolutely make sure that the data is aligned we can use the _mm_malloc function.
+Even with the float4 aligned to 16 bytes, to absolutely make sure that the data is aligned we can use the _mm_malloc function.
 Use the associated _mm_free when finished.

 ~~~
 float4* A = (float4*) _mm_malloc (max_items*sizeof(float4), 16 );